UMW in Bonaire

 Coral, Climate, and Conservation

-Spend your spring break in Bonaire, a small island near the northern coast of Venezuela with Dr. Pamela Grothe of the Earth and Environmental Sciences Department.
+Start your summer off in Bonaire, a small island near the northern coast of Venezuela with Dr. Pamela Grothe of the Earth and Environmental Sciences Department.
 Working closely with Scuba Shack Fredericksburg, you will have the opportunity to explore local reefs and marine life right before your eyes.
 Most importantly, you will gain hands on experience in coral restoration practices, helping to restore the shallow reefs of Bonaire.

 Students will be studying: